sheharyaar/web-server-in-c/README.md

 	char reqBuf[REQ_PIPELINE*REQ_LEN];
 } CLIENT;
 ```
-cfd : File descriptor for the client \
+cfd : File descriptor for the client <br>
-readDate : Number of bytes of data read from the descriptor \
+readDate : Number of bytes of data read from the descriptor<br>
 host : String containing the hostname
 respBuf : Buffer to contain the response message
 reqBuf : Buffer to contain the request messagea
-client\_next : Pointer to the next client node \
+client\_next : Pointer to the next client node<br>
-\

-Structure to store request messages : \
+Structure to store request messages :<br>

 ```c
 typedef struct request {